|

 organization designed to administer joint projects of the Roza

-RID Board members, enables both
+RID Board members, enables both entities to work cooperatively to

-shared issues such as water quality and conservation.
+develop joint plans that address shared issues such as water quality

 The driving force which led to the creation of the RSBOJC was water